-Women are always misunderstood.
-Everything about them is complicated.
+Women and their health complications are often misunderstood.
 Starting from her menstrual cycle, her puberty to her fertility, nothing is easier.
-When we talk about the female fertility, it is a sensitive issue as well.
-Every woman wants to experience the beauty of motherhood but sometimes, due to some complications, it becomes harder for them.
+When we talk about female fertility, it is a sensitive issue as well.
+Every woman wants to experience the beauty of motherhood but certain health implications can come in the way of the feeling.
 When a female can’t get pregnant, she is considered infertile.
-If a woman keeps having miscarriages, then also she is considered infertile.

 The reason behind female infertility: